hchiam/web-accessibility-course-notes/README.md

 A11y = make sure all of your users can use your content.

-**Good a11y -> good UX.** *(Example: clearing out clutter in UI helps screen readers get to content, but also improves the UI for everyone in general.)*
+**Good a11y -> good UX.** *(Example: clearing out clutter in UI helps screen readers get to content, but also improves the UI for everyone in general.
+Good contrast helps for low-contrast projectors and outdoor displays.)*

 </details>